Mark Cronin (Gaelic footballer)

 Mark Cronin (born 1998) is an Irish Gaelic footballer who plays at club level with Nemo Rangers and at inter-county level with the Cork senior football team.
 He usually lines out as a forward.

 Career

 Cronin first played competitive Gaelic football with the Nemo Rangers club in Cork.
-After progressing onto the club's senior team in 2018, he has since gone on to win a Munster Club Championship title and two Cork PSFC titles.
+After progressing onto the club's senior team in 2018, he has since gone on to win a Munster Club Championship title and three Cork PSFC titles.
 Cronin first appeared on the inter-county scene as a member of the Cork minor football team in 2017.
 He progressed onto the under-20 team and was at right corner-forward when Cork beat Dublin in the 2019 All-Ireland under-20 final.
 Cronin was first selected for the Cork senior football team for the pre-season McGrath Cup competition in 2022.
 He later earned inclusion on the team's National League panel.